MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/wpa3-sae-authentication.md

 ### Connection initiation

 SAE connections are initiated with [OID_WDI_TASK_CONNECT](oid-wdi-task-connect.md) or [OID_WDI_TASK_ROAM](oid-wdi-task-roam.md).
-WDI specifies **WDI_AUTH_ALGO_WPA3_SAE** as the cipher when the driver is required to do SAE authentication.
+WDI specifies **WDI_AUTH_ALGO_WPA3_SAE** as the auth method when the driver is required to do SAE authentication.
 If WDI provides the PMKID in the BSS list in the Connect/Roam task, then the driver skips SAE authentication and performs Open Authentication instead, followed by a reassociation request with the PMKID.

 ### Authentication flow